 To serve, a not too sweet coffee cake is nice.
 Or more of that bourbon-ized whipped cream.
 Cream optional.

-- 2 teaspoons freshly squeezed juice from 1 lime (see note)
+2 teaspoons freshly squeezed juice from 1 lime (see notes)

 Combine peaches, lime juice, and sugar in a food processor and purée until very smooth with no large chunks.
 You should have about 1 quart of purée.
 Pour through a fine mesh strainer into an airtight container and add salt to taste.
 Press a piece of plastic wrap against surface of purée and chill for 2 to 3 hours, or until very cold.

 Churn in an ice cream maker according to manufacturer's instructions.
 Transfer to a container and chill in freezer for 2 to 3 hours, or until firm.